-- 6.10.1 Eight of the proposed site allocations are within 300m of an SPA/Ramsar or a Core / Primary / Secondary support / Low Use area for Brent goose / wader and could result in likely significant effects as a result of construction noise: - Hammond Industrial Park, Stubbington Lane (ID: 93) could potentially displace Brent geese and waders from site F13 which is classified as a Low Use Area. - Stubbington Lane, Hill Head (ID:1078) could potentially displace Brent geese and waders from site F13 which is classified as a Low Use Area; - Egmont Nursery, Warsash, Warsash (ID: 2890) likely to significantly affect Solent & Southampton Water SPA/Ramsar; - Moraunt Drive, Portchester (ID:3032) likely to significantly affect Solent and Dorset Coast SPA and Portsmouth Harbour SPA/Ramsar and could potentially displace Brent geese and waders using site F46A which is classified as a Secondary Support; - Warsash Maritime Academy (ID:3088) likely to significantly affect Solent and Southampton Water SPA/Ramsar, Solent and Dorset Coast SPA and could potentially displace Brent geese and waders using sites F60, F61 and F62 which are part of the SPA; - Faraday Business Park, Daedalus East (ID: 3113) could potentially displace Brent geese and waders from remaining sections of site F13 which is classified as a Low Use Area; - Swordfish Business Park, Daedalus West (ID: 3114) could potentially displace Brent geese and waders from remaining sections of site F13 which is classified as a Low Use Area; and - Assheton Court, Porchester (ID: 3088) could potentially displace Brent geese and waders from site F45 which is classified as a Low Use Area. - 6.10.2 Land safeguarded for improvements to the strategic road network for the Rapid Transit Scheme at Delme Roundabout and the A27 Porchester is within 300m of, and could also result in likely significant effects to: - Portsmouth Harbour SPA/Ramsar; - Solent and Dorset Coast SPA; and - Brent goose and wader site F96 classified as a Low Use Area. - 6.10.3 However, although the land is safeguarded for BRT, this scheme is not promoted by the Local Plan.
+- 6.10.1 Eight 14Fourteen of the proposed site allocations are within 300m of an SPA/Ramsar or a Core / Primary / Secondary support / Low Use area for Brent goose / wader and could result in likely significant effects as a result of construction noise: - Hammond Industrial Park, Stubbington Lane (ID: 93) could potentially displace Brent geese and waders from site F13 which is classified as a Low Use Area. - Stubbington Lane, Hill Head (ID:1078) could potentially displace Brent geese and waders from site F13 which is classified as a Low Use Area; - Land adjacent to Red Lion Hotel (ID:1293) likely to significantly affect Solent and Dorset Coast SPA and Portsmouth Harbour SPA/Ramsar; - Land east of Crofton Cemetery and west of Peak Lane, Stubbington (ID:1341) could potentially displace Brent geese and waders from site F17C which is classified as Secondary Use Area and F17D, F17M and F32 which are classified as Low Use Areas; - Egmont Nursery, Warsash, (ID: 2890) likely to significantly affect Solent & Southampton Water SPA/Ramsar; - Land west of Downend Road (ID:3009) likely to significantly affect Solent and Dorset Coast SPA and Portsmouth Harbour SPA/Ramsar and could potentially displace Brent geese and waders from site F96 which is classified as a Low Use Area; - Moraunt Drive, Portchester (ID:3032) likely to significantly affect Solent and Dorset Coast SPA and Portsmouth Harbour SPA/Ramsar and could potentially displace Brent geese and waders using site F46A which is classified as a Secondary Support; - Warsash Maritime Academy (ID:3088) likely to significantly affect Solent and Southampton Water SPA/Ramsar, Solent and Dorset Coast SPA and could potentially displace Brent geese and waders using sites F60, F61 and F62 which are part of the SPA; - Faraday Business Park, Daedalus East (ID: 3113) could potentially displace Brent geese and waders from remaining sections of site F13 which is classified as a Low Use Area; - Swordfish Business Park, Daedalus West (ID: 3114) could potentially displace Brent geese and waders from remaining sections of site F13 which is classified as a Low Use Area;-and - Land south of Longfield Avenue (ID: 3153) could potentially displace Brent geese and waders from sites F17B,G J, M, N, F76 (Low Use Areas) and F17C (Secondary Support Area); - Assheton Court, Portchester (ID:-32443088) could potentially displace Brent geese and waders from site F45 which is classified as a Low Use AreaCandidate Site-. - 6.10.2 Land safeguarded for improvements to the strategic road network for the Rapid Transit Scheme at Delme Roundabout and the A27 Portchester is within 300m of, and could also result in likely significant effects to:

+- Portsmouth Harbour SPA/Ramsar; - Solent and Dorset Coast SPA; and - Brent goose and wader site F96 classified as a Low Use Area. - 6.10.3 However, although the land is safeguarded for BRT, this scheme is not promoted by the Local Plan.
 The impacts are therefore screened out of the HRA.